The Importance of Neoteny and Play in Dog Training

 Understanding Neoteny in Dogs

 Neoteny distinguishes domestic dogs from their wild ancestors.
 Breeds like the Cavalier King Charles Spaniel, Bulldog, and Dachshund show clear signs of neoteny.
-They have softer facial features, a knack for playfulness, and tend to be more social.
+They possess softer facial features and a strong inclination for playfulness.
+These dogs tend to be more social compared to their wild counterparts.

-These juvenile traits remind us of the delightful behaviors we see in puppies.
+Juvenile traits remind us of the delightful behaviors we see in puppies.
 An adult dog with neotenous features feels less intimidating, making them more approachable.
-This preference for sociable and playful traits emerged during domestication, where those characteristics were particularly valued.
+This sociability emerged during domestication, where such traits were highly valued.

 Neoteny strengthens the bond between humans and dogs.
 A dog that is playful and endearing invites more interaction, reinforcing the positive connection we share.